 - Stronger media ownership rules (including cross-ownership rules to prevent media monopolies) to serve as a check against media consolidation and concentration;

-- Making copies of newspapers and magazines, including alternative-weeklies and publications that cater to minorities, available in our public schools and social agencies.
+- Making copies of newspapers and magazines, including alternative-weeklies and publications that cater to minorities, available in our public schools, libraries, and social agencies.

 - Requiring holders of television and radio station licenses that transmit over the public airwaves to completely fulfill their community service obligations.

 All service members are entitled to equal treatment regardless of their race, religion, gender or sexual orientation.
 Full funding of the VA budget to ensure treatment for service related mental and physical injury is an integral part of our responsibility to provide healthcare for all.

 - Policies to ensure that no veteran is without a home;